 If you could measure customer satisfaction per positive reviews, you’d find an insanely high correlation.
 It makes sense: when are you most likely to provide a good opinion of something?
 When you’re happy and feel like things are going your way.

 How can we leverage that to our benefit?
 Simple: catch your users when they are most satisfied with your software – after they’ve reached a performance landmark or accomplished a certain task.

-If we take Craft as an example, that moment would be sometime after a user invited other users to join her (indicating a certain level of commitment to Craft), or after they’ve created their first roadmap.
+If we take Craft as an example, that moment would be sometime after a user invited other users to join her (indicating a certain level of commitment to Craft), or after they’ve created their first visual product roadmap.

 Set the (right) stage